kumahq/kuma-website/docs/docs/0.3.0/policies/README.md

 ## Traffic Route

 `TrafficRoute` policy allows you to configure routing rules for L4 traffic, i.e. blue/green deployments and canary releases.

+In the example below, we assign a positive weight of 90 to the v1 redis service and a positive weight of 10 to the v2 redis service.
+Kuma utilizes positive weights in the traffic routing policy, and not percentages.
+Therefore, Kuma does not check if it adds up to 100.

 On Universal: